dotnet/docs/docs/tutorials/getting-started-with-csharp/console-webapiclient.md

 This tutorial teaches you a number of features in .NET Core and the C# language.
 You’ll learn:
 *	The basics of the .NET Core Command Line Interface (CLI).
 *   An overview of C# Language features.
-*	The structure of a C# Console Application.
 *	Managing dependencies with NuGet
 *   HTTP Communications
 *   Processing JSON information
+*   Managing configuration with Attributes.

 You’ll build an application that issues HTTP Requests to a REST service on GitHub.
 You'll read information in JSON format, and convert